DeepLabCut/DeepLabCut/docs/Quicktraining-guide.md

       $ cd ../YOURexperimentNameTheDate-trainset95shuffle1/train #change this to your folder name!
       $ TF_CUDNN_USE_AUTOTUNE=0 CUDA_VISIBLE_DEVICES=0 python3 ../../../train.py

 Once your network generalizes well as tested by [evaluation tools](Quickevaluation-guide.md), go to the [analysis tools](analysis-tools.md) to extract poses from videos.
+For more information on the output of these programs etc., check out the [detailed walk-through with labeled example data](docs/demo-guide.md).

 Return to [readme](../README.md).